School mask debate in Tennessee grows heated as local board requires masks in elementary schools - KESQ

 During the meeting, the crowd cheered, clapped and booed, and people holding signs were at one point asked to clear the room.

-Video obtained by CNN from outside the meeting also showed crowds heckling masked individuals leaving the meeting, with one man saying, “We know who you are.
-You can leave freely, but we will find you.”
+Outside the meeting, crowds heckling masked people as they left the session, with one man saying, “We know who you are.
+You can leave freely, but we will find you,” video obtained by CNN shows.
 A Williamson County Sheriff’s Office sergeant could be seen imploring the crowd to be peaceful.

+Parents and school officials in Texas also have been torn over how to keep kids safe after that state’s governor issued an executive order that prevents schools from requiring masks.

+And in Georgia, parents are expected to protest Thursday at the Cobb County School District’s central office to demand that the district implement a mask mandate after fifth-graders at one of its elementary schools in suburban Atlanta were sent home this week for virtual learning due to high numbers of positive Covid-19 cases.

-The board released a statement on the matter, saying, “Our parents are passionate about their children’s education, and that’s one of the reasons for our district’s success over the years.
+The Williamson County board released a statement on the mask debate there, saying, “Our parents are passionate about their children’s education, and that’s one of the reasons for our district’s success over the years.
 With that said, there’s no excuse for incivility.

 “We serve more than 40,000 students and employ more than 5,000 staff members.
 Our families and staff represent a wide variety of thoughts and beliefs, and it is important in our district that all families and staff have the opportunity to be represented and respected.
 We will continue to work toward making sure all voices are heard and that all families, staff and community members feel safe sharing their opinions,” the district added.

-In late July, the US Centers for Disease Control and Prevention recommended that localities encourage all teachers, staff, students, and visitors in schools to wear masks indoors, regardless of vaccination status, because of the rapid spread of the Delta variant of the coronavirus.
+In late July, the CDC also recommended that localities encourage all teachers, staff, students, and visitors in schools to wear masks indoors, regardless of vaccination status because of the rapid spread of the Delta variant.

 The-CNN-Wire